A One Day in a City Itinerary: One Day in Santa Barbara

 I first went to the city of Santa Barbara mostly to use it as a gateway to the Santa Ynez valley and its wonderful Pinot Noir.
 Though I wanted to see the city itself as well, it wasn’t as alluring to me as the region’s wine country.
 One day in Santa Barbara was all it took to make me fall in deep, deep infatuation with the city and it’s now one of my favorite weekend getaways.
 I love it so much I even got married there.
 Here are my favorite things to do when visiting Santa Barbara just for a day.

 Where is Santa Barbara?

-Santa Barbara is located about 90 minutes north of Los Angeles (or can be much longer depending on LA traffic) along a curving coastline.
+Santa Barbara is located about 90 minutes north of Los Angeles (or can be much longer depending on LA traffic) and roughly five hours south of San Francisco (again, depends on that famous California traffic).
 It’s situated in a valley, resulting in striking scenery no matter where you are in the city.
 The ocean is on one side; green rolling hills on the other.

 Santa Barbara is blessed to have a climate similar to its SoCal neighbor as opposed to foggy northern California.
 Usually sunny, it’s a prime place to enjoy the wonderful California outdoors.
 Here are my top tips for what to do with one day in Santa Barbara.

 Santa Barbara has one of those stretches of sand that is alluring no matter what time of year it is.
 In summer, it’s of course perfect for lounging on the sand in a bikini, but in winter I find it even more hypnotic.
 The beach is uncluttered and the vast amount of open sand and curve in the horizon to the north makes me want to skip up and down the sand with my arms wide open.
 (Which I have succumbed to.)
 It’s a terrific beach to walk down and also great for watching sunsets.

 Getting Around Santa Barbara